Here’s how to take a photo that will look great on your wall.

 The trick is making sure the images you’re capturing are worthy of the enlargement process so you’ll be excited enough to go the wall art route in the first place.

 SO, WHAT IS WALL ART?

-While there’s no hard-and-fast definition for what constitutes a piece of photographic wall art, for our purposes, we’re talking about using your own personal photographs and having them printed onto a unique material, such as canvas, glass, mirror, acrylic, aluminum, or bamboo.
-In general, these prints are large in size (upwards of 20-inches wide or larger) and are meant to be hung on the mantle or prominently displayed on a wall.
+While there’s no hard-and-fast definition for what constitutes a piece of photographic wall art, for our purposes, we’re talking about using your photographs and having them printed onto a unique material, such as canvas, glass, mirror, acrylic, aluminium, or bamboo.
+In general, these prints are large (upwards of 20-inches wide or larger) and are meant to be hung on the mantle or prominently displayed on a wall.

 WALL ART WORTHY?

 But before you get too worked up, let’s make sure you are capturing images worthy of the process.